 Since RetroCrush streams classic anime, their video quality caps out in some cases at 720p, but in most cases, it caps out at 480p.
 In comparison to the remasters you can find on other streaming services, like Akira, which you can stream now on Hulu up to 1080p, the video quality is not nearly as great as what you can experience on other sites.

 If you are a stickler for video quality, though, and prefer to watch upscaled versions of these older series when they become available, you may not enjoy watching anime on their platform.
-As mentioned prior, though, they are the sole platform where you can stream many of these classic anime, and given the time period of which these series were made in, I can overlook the video quality more so than I can on other anime streaming sites.
+As mentioned previously, though, they are the sole platform where you can stream many of these classic anime, and given the period during which these series were made, I can overlook the video quality more so than I can on other anime streaming sites.

 How much does RetroCrush cost?